World B. Free: Personal life

 In 1979, Free was dating Lady B and rapped freestyle with her during a trip to New York City, after which Lady B would become a highly influential radio DJ.

 Name change

-On December 8, 1981, a day before his 28th birthday, he legally changed his first name to World.
-According to Free, "the fellas back in Brownsville gave me the nickname 'World' when I was in junior high... they just started calling me 'all-world', because all-city and all-county and things like that weren't good enough.
-Finally they just started calling me World...
-I'm still the same guy I was when I was Lloyd, though.
-I'll say what I'm going to do, and then I'll go out and do it."
+Free received his nickname, "All-World", from his childhood friend, Herb Smith, on the playgrounds of Brownsville.
+He was able to complete a 360-dunk when he was a teenager and stated that the name fit because he "could go 'round the world."
+On December 8, 1981, a day before his 28th birthday, Free legally changed his name to World B. Free.
+He claimed that the "B." stood for "just 'B'."
+Free had contemplated making the name change since 1978.

 Post-playing career

 Currently, Free is director of player development and a community ambassador for the Philadelphia 76ers.
 Among other things, he greets fans at 76ers home games in his flamboyant/colorful wardrobe.
 Free has also led the Sixers' "Summer Hoops Tour".
 On November 30, 2005, Free was honored as a Cleveland Cavaliers Legend at halftime of the Cavaliers game against the Los Angeles Clippers.
 On March 26, 2022, Free was honored with a spot on the Cavaliers Wall of Honor along with former players Lenny Wilkens and Campy Russell and former owner Gordon Gund.
 Dick Vitale often uses his name in college basketball season previews to give the award for best name.